admin827/PraatGen/README.md

--- Note several PKB files had been .praat files.
-Using the Chrome Claude Folder Uploader extension those upload fine.
-Manually they don't, so they have been changed to .txt files.
-You can do this locally if you're having problems or just download the current release. --
+⚠️ Best practice: PraatGen is structured to work within the claude.ai project framework.
+All LLMs are not equal in training or their harnesses.
+PraatGen's structure will NOT work if ported directly over to another LLM, if the PKB is flattened, or if the master prompt instructions are fed in once.
+If you would like to work on a port reach out and I'll be happy to answer structural questions.
+Any errors arising from off-label use are to be expected.

-⚠️ Best practice: PraatGen was originally trained on Opus 4.6 with Extended Thinking.
+PraatGen was originally trained on Opus 4.6 with Extended Thinking.
 All signs indicate that Opus 4.8 at high effort excels.
 Opus 4.7 really wants to behave agentically, and has been superseded by Opus 5.
 I am currently using Opus 5 most of the time and so far it works well.
 Always keep the model you are using in mind.
 It is a variable.

 # EML PraatGen